bhattlab/scg_tools/README.md

 #### SSH connection to the cluster

 In OSX, we use the Terminal application to use the cluster.
 In Windows, Cygwin works.
 To access the cluster, simply `ssh <your sunetid>@login.scg.stanford.edu` and authenticate.
 To avoid the need to authenticate multiple times per day, you can set up a master connection by writing the following to `.ssh/config` on your local machine, after which you can `ssh scg` one time, then connect normally as above without having to authenticate.
-Please note you need to `mkdir ~/.ssh/sockets` for the below to work.
+Please note you need to `mkdir ~/.ssh/sockets` for the below to work, and fill in your sunetid where it says `User`

+The frst time you connect to scg for the day, you type `ssh scg` and this will set up the master connection.
+This connection must remain open for subsequent connections to use it.
+If you need to open another scg terminal, you can type `ssh login.scg.stanford.edu` to use the existing master connection.
+You could also set up alias commands to make these login prompts quicker.

 ```
 Host scg